 BankSA Amplify Platinum card: the verdict

-Even if you only travel a couple of times each year, not having to pay for standalone travel insurance policies could easily cover the card's annual fee: and for that, you'd also be earning frequent flyer points year-round on your everyday spends, plus a nice serve of bonus points as a new customer.
+Even if you only travel a couple of times each year, not having to pay for standalone travel insurance policies could easily cover the card's annual fee: and for that, you'd also be earning frequent flyer points year-round on your everyday spends, plus a nice serve of bonus points as an eligible new customer.

 Having the flexibility to convert your Amplify Points to multiple airlines could also prove useful if your needs and preferences change over time.